parekhparth/SimpleJavaWS/README.md

 Download it from <a href='http://www.couchbase.com/download'>here</a>

+- Redis

+Download it from <a href='http://redis.io/download'>here</a> (setup instructions to follow)

+- Cassandra

+Download it from <a href='http://cassandra.apache.org/download/'>here</a> (setup instructions to follow)

+- MySQL

+Download it from <a href='http://dev.mysql.com/downloads/'>here</a> (setup instructions to follow)

 # Build
 		git clone https://github.com/parekhparth/SimpleJavaWS.git

 		cd SimpleJavaWS

+		mvn clean install -DskipTests=true
+(above command builds web-service-1.0-SNAPSHOT.war without running tests)

 		mvn clean install
 (above command runs the tests and builds web-service-1.0-SNAPSHOT.war)